KSP-KOS/KOS/doc/source/structures/vessels/partmodule.rst

     Set the value of one of the fields that this PartModule has placed onto the rightclick menu for the part.
 Note the Security comments below.

+    WARNING: This suffix is only settable for parts attached to the :ref:`CPU Vessel <cpu vessel>`

 .. method:: PartModule:DOEVENT(name)

     :parameter name: (string) Name of the event

     Trigger an "event button" that is on the rightclick part menu at the moment.
 Note the Security comments below.

+    WARNING: This suffix is only callable for parts attached to the :ref:`CPU Vessel <cpu vessel>`

 .. method:: PartModule:DOACTION(name,bool)